Belgian VAT Number Validation

 How do I check if a Belgian VAT number is valid?

-Normalize the input first (if 9 digits, add leading zero), verify canonical 10-digit form starts with 0 or 1, then apply MOD 97 checksum: (first 8 digits + last 2 digits) must be divisible by 97.
-Use VatDB's API for official verification against EU and national databases.
+Normalize the input first (if 9 digits, add leading zero), verify the canonical 10-digit form starts with 0 or 1, then apply the MOD 97 checksum: (first 8 digits + last 2 digits) must be divisible by 97.
+Note that these checks only verify the checksum.
+They do not tell you whether the number is actually registered and active.
+For that, use VatDB, which queries official EU and national databases in real time.

 What format does a Belgian VAT number have?